craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 # Common Enchanter's Products
 ## Runes
-Runes can be written in Magical Chalk or to invoke specific effects during ritual, but must become a part of the item they are affecting if the enchanter intends their effect to be permanent.
+Runes can be written in Magical Chalk or Magical Bituitem to invoke specific effects during ritual, but must become a part of the item they are affecting if the enchanter intends their effect to be permanent.
 ### Invoke Wonder
 ### Enhance
 ### Curse